Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Methods

 Table~\ref{Table2} shows that both $\varepsilon_{\mathrm{local}}$ and $\varepsilon_{\mathrm{global}}$ are less than $10^{-7}$, indicating SVD truncation errors are well-controlled.

-Now, we introduce the pseudosite MPS with symmetries.
-By taking advantage of the $U(1)$ fermionic symmetry of the Hamiltonian Eq.~(\ref{Eq2}), block-sparse MPO-MPS formalisms \cite{McCulloch_2007,PhysRevA.82.050301,PhysRevB.83.115125} are used to reduce the computational cost.
+By taking advantage of the $U(1)$ fermionic symmetry of the Hamiltonian Eq.~(\ref{Eq2}), block-sparse MPO-MPS formalisms~\cite{McCulloch_2007,PhysRevA.82.050301,PhysRevB.83.115125} are used to reduce the computational cost.
 Each index of MPS/MPO carries a $U(1)$ charge of fermions and flows from site to site as indicated by arrows in Fig.~\ref{Fig.main1}(c).
 The MPS/MPO blocks have non-zero elements only when the inflowing and outflowing quantum numbers are conserved.
 We note that only the fermionic pseudosite MPS $A_{j=li+1}$ contributes to the $U(1)$ charge for the $i$-th lattice site.
 Accordingly, the allowed quantum numbers for the physical index of $A_{j=li+1}$ are different from the ones of other local MPS $A_{j=\mathrm{others}}$,

 where $Q(x_j)$ is the quantum number of a given index $x_j$ and $|\mathrm{vac}\rangle$ is the vacuum state.
 Because of the $U(1)$-invariance, the quantum numbers of the non-zero MPS/MPO blocks satisfy